 3. Adverse tax consequences.
 Inherited property receives a “step up” in basis when you die, which means the basis is the current value of the property.
 However, when you make a gift of property to a child during your lifetime, the tax basis for the property is the same price that you purchased the property for.
 If your child sells the house after you die, he or she could have to pay capital gains taxes on the difference between the tax basis and the selling price.

 There are ways other than giving your home away to protect it from Medicaid estate recovery, including lady bird and transfer on death deeds.
-To find out the best option in your circumstances, contact the elder law attorneys at Johnson Hobbs Squires LLP.
+To find out the best option in your circumstances, contact the elder law attorneys at JHS.